oracle-livelabs/multicloud/helidon-virtual-thread/modify-application/modify-application.md

-# Modify the Helidon Blocking and Reactive application and analyse the stack trace
+# Modify the Helidon Virtual thread and Reactive application and analyse the stack trace

 ## Introduction

-In this lab, you will modify the helidon blocking and reactive application.
+In this lab, you will modify the helidon 4 and reactive application.
 Then you will rebuild the application and analyse the stack trace in case of exceptions.

 [Lab3 walkthrough](videohub:1_gq37iysp)